How to determine onyomi and kunyomi of each kanji character?

 of kanji is to keep on reading and studying more kanji.

-The more you read and study, the more kanji you'll know and how they're being read and used.
+The more you read and study, the more kanji you will know and how they are being read and used.
 I know this method will take a long time before you actually see some results.